 Another piece of gear we bring specifically for toddlers is a flashlight.
 Kids love to play with flashlights at night and if your toddler does not have their own light, it’s going to cause problems.
 One recommendation for their flashlight is to get one that is not too bright.
 It needs to be bright enough for them to use at night but don’t get one too bright.

 I can promise you that they will shine it in your eyes.
 No matter how many times you tell them not to, they are still going to do it.
 Do your self a favor and get a flashlight that won’t blind you when they do shine it in your eyes.
-The flashlight we have gotten for our toddlers is this one but there are a lot of other good options on Amazon.
+The flashlight we have gotten for our toddlers is this one but you can find a list of the best camping flashlights here.

 #5 Bring toys and activities for them